 - Beyond “self-organising”: the Scrum Team is “self-managing” rather than “self-organising”.

-- Beefed-up Scrum Master role: Scrum Master explicitly a “true leader” with an explicit overall accountability for the Scrum Team’s effectiveness.
+- Clearer that Scrum Master is a leader: Scrum Master explicitly a “true leader” with an explicit overall accountability for the Scrum Team’s effectiveness.

 - “Why” topic added to Sprint Planning: Sprint Planning has 3 topics rather than 2 with the addition of Topic 1: Why focused on agreeing on a Sprint Goal.